Professional Etiquette Policy

 Job seekers are expected to represent both themselves and the school in a manner that demonstrates the highest standards of professionalism and integrity which includes, but is not limited to, the guidelines for behavior detailed below.
-By agreeing to follow these standards for professional and ethical behavior for career services, all Mizzou students and alumni agree to:
+By adhering to these career services standards for professional and ethical behavior, all Mizzou students agree to the following:

 - Provide accurate and true information

-- Notify employers in a timely manner as mutually agreed upon of your decision to accept or reject an offer
+- Notify employers of your decision to accept or decline an offer in a timely manner

-- Request of employers reimbursement of only reasonable and legitimate expenses incurred during the recruitment process
+- Request employers reimburse only reasonable and legitimate expenses incurred during the recruitment process

 While MU Career Services reviews each company profile and job posting, it makes no endorsements, representations, or guarantees about the positions listed on its website and is not responsible for safety, wages, working conditions, other aspects of employment, or for whether the students/alumni have the requisite training and work experience to qualify for a position.
 It is the responsibility of the students/alumni to obtain all of the necessary information concerning the employer and the position and to take all necessary precautions when interviewing for, or accepting positions with any employer.